Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: The RTC Architecture

 \subsection{Full-RTC}

-The most aggressive implementation, full-RTC, requires three new hardware units in the DRAM chip, as we show in Figure~\ref{fig:modifiedddr3}.
-First, to prevent a subset of rows from being refreshed, full-RTC modifies the in-DRAM refresh logic to be configurable by the memory controller.
-Second, to implement the RTT scheme (Section~\ref{subsec:rtt}) properly, full-RTC adds to the DRAM chip a new counter and logic (i.e., address generation unit (AGU)) to manage the counter.
-An application can configure the AGU at runtime to generate refresh requests with arbitrary address patterns.
-Third, full-RTC implements Algorithm~\ref{alg:rate_matching_algo} to determine which requests will transfer data from/to DRAM, and which requests will only refresh a row.
-Full-RTC implements this algorithm in the memory controller and also introduces modifications to the DRAM control logic to handle the \emph{xfer} signals generated by the memory controller.
+As we show in Figure~\ref{fig:modifiedddr3}, the most aggressive implementation, full-RTC, requires mainly three modifications in the DRAM chip and the memory controller. \circled{1} To prevent a subset of non-allocated DRAM rows from being refreshed, full-RTC modifies the in-DRAM refresh logic to be configurable by the memory controller. \circled{2} To \emph{fully} implement the RTT scheme as described in Section~\ref{subsec:rtt}, full-RTC adds an \emph{Address Generation Unit (AGU)}, which is implemented in two levels (i.e., \emph{Row AGU}~\circled{ {2a}} and \emph{column AGU}~\circled{ {2b}}).
+An application can configure the AGU at runtime to generate access and refresh requests using an arbitrary affine function. \circled{3} Full-RTC implements \emph{RTC Frontend Controller} to enable reconfiguration of the AGUs and the \emph{refresh counter}; and executes Algorithm~\ref{alg:rate_matching_algo} to determine which addresses generated by the AGU will transfer data from/to DRAM, and which will only refresh the corresponding row.
+Full-RTC implements this algorithm in the memory controller (i.e., in the RTC Frontend Controller) but it also introduces a small modification to the DRAM command decoder to handle the explicit refresh ($exp\_ref$) signal generated by the RTC Frontend Controller.
 We explain our design in more detail.